Wanli-HE/Plaspline/README.md

          > python ~/plasmid-pipeline/bin/run_main.py downloading

-         (the version of databastes and tools is recorded in "dependdent-tools-database.txt" file,  and these tools are installed by two way, one is using conda yaml file, another is using "wget" command line, users can choose a suitable verison by changing conda yaml file or changing web-download-address, for changing the default web-download-address,  using command "python ~/plasmid-pipeline/bin/run_main.py downloading -h" and changing the params of web-download-address. ****)
+the version of databastes and tools is recorded in "dependdent-tools-database.txt" file,  and these tools are installed by two way, one is using conda yaml file, another is using "wget" command line, users can choose a suitable verison by changing conda yaml file or changing web-download-address, for changing the default web-download-address,  using command "python ~/plasmid-pipeline/bin/run_main.py downloading -h" and changing the params of web-download-address.
+**** if not necessary, suggesting you don`t change the version of the tools, because we don`t know what had changed in the new version of the tool and whether it will have any conflict with Plaspline.

    before running this command, you need to install anaconda or miniconda.
 If you haven’t done it already you need to configure conda with the bioconda-channel and the conda-  forge channel.
 This are sources for packages beyond the default one: